opendatapune/opendatapune.github.io/Instructions.md

 ## Hackathon workflow

 ### Step 0: Zen mode
-- Put your mobile on silent.
-Shushh.
+- Put your mobile on silent. _Shushh_.
 - Repeat to self : All is well, All is well.

 ### Step 1: Get a task, join a team